Tanomura Chikuden | Painting

-In 1934 one hundred years (by Japanese count) after Chikuden’s death a memorial exhibition was held in Kan'ei-ji temple in Tokyo.
-The inscription on the box lid by Chikuden’s great-grandson and the accompanying certificate by the Imperial Office for Art Certification suggest that this painting was shown in that exhibition.
+A hundred years after Chikuden's death in 1934 a memorial exhibition was held in Kan'ei-ji temple in Tokyo.
+The inscription on the box lid by Chikuden’s great-grandson and the accompanying certificate by the Imperial Office for Art Certification suggest that this painting has been shown in that exhibition.

-The painting shows a group of literati enjoying their elegant gathering with tea, talks and the blessings of autumnal nature.
+An elegant gathering of literati enjoying tea, talks and the blessings of autumnal nature.
 The long inscription on the painting reads: "Away from everyday matters, I planted some fragrant laurels.
 The bushes shadow on the short fence and welcome a friend in front of “Lu Liang” tower.
 We made a new poem close by a chestnut branch, enjoying the fragrance.
 The perfume purifies greed and beautiful sceneries are not hidden.
 I examined the mountain to remember, though once back home I hadn’t drawn for a while and it was lost a bit.

 In the pine tree valley, you come to the house.
 Having tea and discuss about its fragrance.
 The fragrant laurels fully bloom and its perfume shimmers down in the mid-day light.
 The den in the drawing blurs as days pass, and it will complete by itself.
 The poem cannot show how the light spreads."